 BACCH can be integrated into practically any stereo playback system, whether digital, analog, or mixed, and whether the speakers are passive or active.
 The transformation is immediate and deeply satisfying.

-Each BACCH system comes with unlimited, live, expert tutorial assistance to make sure it is working perfectly and to your satisfaction.
-Live tutorials are provided via Internet for remote control of your BACCH system, while voice communication with your tutor is done by telephone.
+Each BACCH system comes with unlimited, live tutorial assistance from a BACCH expert to make sure it is working perfectly and to your satisfaction.
+This is provided via Internet with remote control of your BACCH system, while voice communication with your tutor is done by telephone.

 JansZen is proud to be offering BACCH systems from our location in Columbus, Ohio, where we can provide demonstrations by appointment.